Allenz5/ShortCutAI/README.md

 # <span style="font-size: 2rem;">📘 Introduction</span>

-TextBuddy helps you reach AI instantly.
-Everyone has a few go-to prompts, and bouncing out of your active window just to retype them in ChatGPT ruins your focus.
-With one click, TextBuddy gives you the answer right where you are — no context switching, no friction.
+TextBuddy is built to help you reach AI faster.
+We all have a few go-to prompts, and jumping out of your current page just to retype them in ChatGPT is pure torture.
+With one click, TextBuddy gives you what you need without breaking your focus.

 ---